gerwld/memento-extension/SECURITY.md

 If you have any concerns, questions, or feedback regarding the security of Memento, please contact us at [pjaworski.dev@gmail.com].
 I welcome your input and I am dedicated to continuously improving our security practices.

-Memento aims to provide a safe, customizable, and enjoyable Instagram experience without compromising your privacy or security.
+Memento aims to provide a safe, customizable, and enjoyable Browser experience without compromising your privacy or security.
 Thank you for choosing Memento as your chess enhancement tool.